Edward Rutherfurd

-Edward Rutherfurd is a pen name for Francis Edward Wintle (born in 1948).
+Francis Edward Wintle (born 1948), known by his pen name Edward Rutherfurd, is an English novelist.
 He is best known as a writer of epic historical novels that span long periods of history but are set in particular places.
 His debut novel, Sarum, set the pattern for his work with a ten-thousand-year storyline.

 Biography

 Rutherfurd attended the University of Cambridge and Stanford Business School, where he earned a Sloan fellowship.
 After graduating he worked in political research, bookselling and publishing.
 He abandoned his career in the book trade in 1983 and returned to his childhood home to write Sarum, a historical novel with a ten-thousand year story, set in the area around the ancient monument of Stonehenge and Salisbury.